tongrhj/help-my-mac-is-an-introvert/README.md

 > Your Mac will take a 20 second break every 20 minutes.
 You should too.

-Your Mac is now an introvert introvert and will need a 20 second break every 20 minutes to take a break.
-You should rest your eyes during this time too.
+Your Mac is now an introvert that needs "me-time" every once in a while.
+Take this opportunity to rest your eyes and self-care.
 Based on the American Optometric Association's 20-20-20 recommendations to:

 - Take a 20 second break
 - Every 20 minutes